00p513-dev/HydraOS/README.md

 # HydraOS
- An Operating System built from IncludeOS!
+ An Operating System built from scratch!

 ## Coming Soon!